 The preamble is not limiting.
 Section X.A.
-Nonetheless, Andya discloses a composition because it discloses an anti-HER2 antibody.
-Section XII.A.1(a)ii; Ex.
-1003, ¶82.
+Nonetheless, Andya teaches "[a] therapeutic composition" because, as set forth below, it discloses compositions of rhuMAb HER2, an anti-HER2 antibody, with the claimed degree of purity.
+Section XII.A.1(a)iii; Ex.
+1003, ¶85.
+Andya also teaches throughout that its "invention is directed to a lyophilized protein formulation...suitable for" human administration and therapeutic uses.
+Ex.
+1004 at 3.

 ii.
-Element [a]: "a mixture of anti-HER2 antibody and one or more acidic variants thereof,"
+Element [a]: "comprising a mixture of anti-HER2 antibody and one or more acidic variants thereof,"